Mechanical Refrigeration

 In August 1956, PFE car No. 300141 had a "100" engine installed in conjunction with a Frigidaire refrigerating system.
 The first of these two cars has now accumulated over 2,500 hours of service.
 Pacific Fruit Express has been attracted by the initial cost of the power plant, its fuel consumption rate, and its ability to use lower grade fuel oil.

 Design features of the "100" engine include wet-type, replaceable cylinder liners; aluminum bearings; replaceable valve guides and inserts; and full-pressure lubrication.
-Witte Engine Works, Dept. RA, Oil Well Supply Division, U. S. Steel Corporation, 1614 Oakland ave., Kansas City, Mo.
+Witte Engine Works, Oil Well Supply Division, U. S. Steel Corporation, 1614 Oakland ave., Kansas City, Mo.

 Refrigeration Unit Suppliers